Skip to main content

 Trip time is how many minutes it takes for a rider to travel from one end of a subway line to the other.
 Each line travels in two directions and has separate trip times for each direction.

-To calculate trip time, first we find the daily median trip time for each direction on the Orange, Red, and Blue lines.
+To measure trip time, first, we calculate the daily median trip time for the Orange and Blue lines in both directions, and each branch in both directions on the Green, Red, and Mattapan Lines.
 Then, we calculate the average of both medians from each of those lines to find each line’s daily average trip time.
 Finally, we calculate a seven-day average trip time for each line, each day.
 To do that, we find the average of the seven most recent daily average trip times.

 Digital Signage